 Research shows that in the last five years, more than 54% of companies in the world experienced downtime that lasted longer than 8 hours – that’s a loss of one entire day of work.
-Only 2 percent of companies were able to recover in under one hour!
+Only 2 percent of companies were able to recover in under one hour! having the right Disaster Recovery plan is important.

 Quick responsiveness is the hallmark of enterprising organizations.
 In this highly-competitive marketplace, even a half hour of delay can lead to businesses missing out on valuable opportunities.
 This is especially so for small and medium-sized companies, who already have competition from local businesses and multi-national corporations.